sg2nr/todo-web-app-main/README.md

 ## API description

 Here you can find an overview of the operations provided by **ToDo-WebApp**.
-You can find some examples ready-to-execute on the attached Postman collection (path: resources/Todo API.postman_collection.json).
+You can find some example ready-to-execute on the attached Postman collection (path: resources/Todo API.postman_collection.json).

 ### Retrieve all categories
 #### Request